UniMath/agda-unimath/src/modal-type-theory/crisp-injective-maps.lagda.md

   {@♭ l : Level} {@♭ A : UU l}
   where

-  is-crisp-injective-cons-flat : is-crisp-injective (cons-flat {A = A}) is-crisp-injective-cons-flat p = ap counit-flat p
+  is-crisp-injective-intro-flat : is-crisp-injective (intro-flat {A = A}) is-crisp-injective-intro-flat p = ap counit-flat p
 ```

 ### The flat counit is crisply injective